programmerraja/MyBlog/content/misc/Blog Notes.md

 ## Prompts

 ```
-Take the following piece of writing that feels disconnected or choppy and improve its flow by applying the following techniques: contrast, reasons, exceptions, examples, and details._
+Take the following piece of writing that feels disconnected or choppy and improve its flow by applying the following techniques: contrast, reasons, exceptions, examples, and details. and write a blog like human

 **Instructions:**